bermudaphp/classFinder/README.md

     });

 // The scan method will find all classes in the scanned directory and pass the ReflectionClass instance
-// to the handle method of the registered listeners for each class found
+// to the handle method of the registered listeners for each class found.
+// After that, the finalize method will be called for each listener
 $scanner->scan('scanning/directory');

 ````